tedk13/pui-website/content/docs/menus/menu.md

 date: 2018-07-20T12:59:15-04:00
 ---

 The default menu has a white background with Navy text color.
 The hover color on the items in the menu is set to a light gray.
-These colors can be cahnged in the config file.
+These colors can be changed in the config file.
 You can also invert the colors of the site-menu by adding the classes `.primary` and `.inverted` to the site-menu.
 This would give the menu a navy background and white text color.